Sandro Grande: Canada/Scandinavia

-Grande returned to Canada in 2004 to play for the Montreal Impact of the USL First Division, where he played 30 games and was selected to the First All-Star Team for 2004.

 In July 2005, he moved to Norway to play for Viking in the Norwegian Premier League, before moving on to Molde in March 2006.
 After his contract with Molde expired in 2007, the club chose not to renew it.
 After fully recovering from surgery on both knees, he returned to Montreal Impact.
 Upon his return Grande scored one goal in six regular season games, which he scored on September 5 against the Minnesota Thunder.
 He helped the Impact qualify for the CONCACAF Champions League quarter finals, playing six games in the tournament.

-On December 2, 2008 the Montreal Impact announced the re-signing of Grande.
-He was released July 20, 2009 following an in-game choking incident with team captain Mauro Biello.

 Lithuania

-On March 16, 2010 Sandro Grande signed a contract with Lithuanian club FK Suduva.
+On March 16, 2010, Sandro Grande signed a contract with Lithuanian club FK Suduva.

-Return to Canada

-In 2012, Sandro Grande signed a contract with the FC St-Léonard of the Première Ligue de Soccer du Québec.
-He was capped for 13 games, scoring 3 goals.

-Currently, Sandro Grande is the Technical Director of Les Étoiles de L'Est.

 International career

 Grande made his debut for the Canada national team in a September 2004 World Cup qualification match against Costa Rica and has earned a total of 12 caps, scoring 1 goal.
 He has represented Canada in 4 FIFA World Cup qualification matches and was a member of Canada's squad at the 2005 CONCACAF Gold Cup.